magicznyleszek/portfolio-v8/_posts/2014-04-07-hashtabber.en-us.md

 [HashTabber](http://hashtabber.smutnyleszek.com) is a simple `JavaScript` plugin for tabbed navigation with hash-driven links.

-The plugin was featured on [unheap.com](http://www.unheap.com/navigation/horizontal-tabbed/hashtabber/) and [at jquer.in](http://jquer.in/javascript-frameworks-for-developing-rich-applications/hashtabber/).
+The plugin was featured on [unheap.com](http://www.unheap.com/navigation/horizontal-tabbed/hashtabber/), [jquery-plugins.net](http://jquery-plugins.net/hashtabber-simple-hashchange-driven-tabbed-navigation) and [jquer.in](http://jquer.in/javascript-frameworks-for-developing-rich-applications/hashtabber/).

 In some free time I built a simple logo based on the shapes of "#" and "T" characters and the tabbed interface itself.
 Visually, I dressed it in jade green and some warmer grays.